Updated: Feb 9

 I will still be accepting bookings, as I have been these past few weeks, on the basis that things may change on a monthly, weekly or even daily basis based on Government guidelines.
 I’ll only be going to one shoot per day rather than scheduling multiple shoots in across an area to ensure I am able to clean my equipment and change between visits.

 Please let me know if you have any questions or concerns and I will answer them as best as I can for you.
-At this time I would recommend that if you aren’t sure you are able to meet the criteria above, we should look to postpone your shoot to later in the summer.
+At this time I would recommend that if you aren’t sure you are able to meet the criteria above, we should look to postpone your shoot to later in the year.

 In most cases we should be able to work your shoot as normal, and that’s something I’ve been looking forward to!
 I can’t wait to see you all again soon, albeit without the pony cuddles which I always love, sadly!